Dynamics on Trees of Spheres

 In general this is not simple.
-For example, in \cite{EP}, the authors are proving that we can have a non-trivial rescaling of any period in the case of degree $2$.
-There is an other question that the reader should keep in mind.
-We defined dynamical systems between trees of spheres in a very general setting but the one that lye to an interpretation in terms of rescaling limits are the one witch are dynamically approximable by some sequence of dynamically marked rational maps.
-So we naturally ask the following:
+For example, in a current work of A. Epstein and C.L.
+Petersen (Limits of Polynomial-like Quadratic Rational Maps II, in preparation), the authors prove that we can have a non-trivial rescaling of any period in the case of degree $2$.
+There is another question that the reader should keep in mind.
+We defined dynamical systems between trees of spheres in a very general setting but the ones that lye to an interpretation in terms of rescaling limits are the one which are dynamically approximable by some sequence of dynamically marked rational maps.
+Hence we naturally arrive to the following:

 \begin{question} Is every dynamical system between trees of spheres dynamically approximable by some sequence of dynamically marked rational maps? \end{question}